Les Baux and the old

 Square Saint Vincent Les Baux with the exterior of the

-bakery in the back (message of Gevene) and also in this same episode the (almost)
+beside it (message of Gevene) and in this same episode the

 Square Saint Vincent